-The Banning of Unregulated Deposit Schemes Ordinance 2019 promulgated.
-It puts a comprehensive ban on unregulated deposit taking activity making it a punishable offence
+The Banning of Unregulated Deposit Schemes Act 2019 has received the assent of the President on the 31st July, 2019.
+The Act puts a comprehensive ban on unregulated deposit taking activity making it a punishable offence

-The President of India on the 21st February, 2019 has promulgated the Banning of Unregulated Deposit Schemes Ordinance, 2019.
+The President of India on the 21st February, 2019 had promulgated the Banning of Unregulated Deposit Schemes Ordinance, 2019.

 The Ordinance has been promulgated to have a central legislation to tackle the menace of illicit deposits taking activities in the country.